Our Fifty For 50 Campaign

 On a cold morning in February, the workers at a downtown construction site wait in line for a Chick-Fil-A breakfast, served by employees of SCH.

 2015 marks the 50th Anniversary for Smith, Currie & Hancock.
 The firm is extremely grateful for the clients and employees who have contributed to its success for the past half-century.
 As part of Smith Currie’s fifty year anniversary celebration the firm has commenced a community service campaign - Fifty for 50.
 Its purpose is to share the firm’s success and longevity by giving back to the communities we serve.
 Through its attorneys and staff in all seven of our national offices and with financing from our Smith Currie Foundation, the firm has committed to participating in fifty community service projects in 2015.
+You may see a full list of foundation donations made for our Fifty for 50 campaign on the SCH Foundation web page.
 We are excited about the future of our firm, and look forward to continuing our community outreach initiatives for many years to come.
 Please be sure to visit this page throughout the year to view pictures and write-ups for each of our Fifty for 50 events.

-MLK Decatur Service Project: Partner, Jim Bidgood, participated in the MLK Decatur Service Project.
+MLK Decatur Service Project: Partner, Jim Bidgood, from the Atlanta office participated in the MLK Decatur Service Project in Decatur, Georgia.
 Members of the Oak Grove United Methodist Church provided free house repairs and yard work to help at-risk seniors in the historic Oakhurst neighborhood.